oldmartijntje/Python-toolkit/testdata generator/readme.md

 - `nullable` makes it so that there is a chance to turn the variables in here into null, you can change the chance calculation in the [Settings](#settings).
 To make it work with nested values, you write the full path with <kbd>.</kbd> in between.
 - `undefinedable` works the same as `nullable`.
 But instead ov setting the value to `null`, it deletes the value.

+You can delete `nullable` and `undefinedable` if you don't need them.

 If the path doesn't exist, it'll print it in the chat, and ignore it.